privacysandbox/protected-auction-services-docs/inference_overview.md

   to `generateBid()` through `buyer_signals`.
 These embeddings can be produced in real time, or can be looked up from ad tech servers during the contextual RTB request processing.
+- For PAS workflows
     - Support model loading and inference from `prepareDataForAdRetrieval()` through the `runInference()` call. `prepareDataForAdRetrieval()` can be used to generate private embeddings that are passed to the [Ad Retrieval service][11] to filter and fetch Ads.
     - Support querying embeddings from the Ad Retrieval service (runs inside TEE) and passing them to `generateBid()`.
 These embeddings will be produced offline and uploaded to the Ad retrieval service.
 The keys will define what the embeddings are for, and appropriate keys can be looked up during [retrieval request][10] to fetch the pre-computed embeddings
+- For PA workflows,
+    - Support querying embeddings from the Key/Value service and passing them to generateBid as a part of the regular key/value lookup.
+These embeddings will be produced offline and uploaded to the ad techs key/value service.
+      The keys should be defined by the ad tech and will be fetched as a part of the regular key/value fetch and passed on to `generateBid()
 - Support model loading and inference in `generateBid()` through the `runInference()` call, as described above.
 Here, inference runs inside TEE and can use private features based on the inputs of `generateBid()`.
 This produces an embedding that can be combined with the embeddings from the contextual path and ad retrieval service, as described above.
 The data flows make these embeddings available in `generateBid()` so they can be combined with the private embedding to make a final prediction.

-The entire flow is encapsulated in the diagram below along with an explanation of each step.
+The entire flow is encapsulated in the diagrams below along with an explanation of each step.

+### PAS flow

 This flow is based on the [Protected App Signals flow][11] which fits into the [B&A request processing flow][2].

 <figure id = "image-3">
   <img src = "images/inference_overview_fig3.png"
   width = "100%"
-  alt = "Sample flow for factorized models">
+  alt = "Sample flow for PAS factorized models">
-  <figcaption><b>Figure 3.</b> Sample flow for factorized models</figcaption>
+  <figcaption><b>Figure 3.1</b> Sample flow for PAS factorized models</figcaption>
 </figure><br>

-### Details of the flow

 1. Client sends a request to the seller's untrusted server.
 1. As part of real-time bidding (RTB) ad request, the seller sends contextual